 If you're in the construction industry, you know a lot can go wrong from the time you enlist an architect, obtain permits, and finalize construction.
-So if you wind up in a dispute relating to building construction or some other structure in Bucks County, Montgomery County, or the greater Philadelphia area, talk to a construction lawyer near you at our local law firm.
+So if you wind up in a dispute relating to building construction or some other structure in Bucks County, Montgomery County, or the greater Philadelphia area, talk to a construction litigation lawyer at our local law firm.
 If necessary, they'll help resolve your dispute through mediation, arbitration, or litigation.

 Clients in our construction litigation practice include homeowners, contractors, subcontractors, developers, material suppliers (including a major home improvement retail chain), and financial institutions.
-So, our construction lawyers seek to handle our client’s dispute in the most effective, economical, and efficient manner.
+So, our construction lawyers seek to handle our client’s disputes in the most effective, economical, and efficient manner.

 Construction Law Issues Arise at All Levels

 Federal, state, and local laws govern construction so that you can face legal issues at a variety of levels.
 For example, federal statutes dictate worksite requirements and hiring practices.
 Next, states impose additional regulations on top of federal laws.
 Those regulations concern anything from safety and employment to environmental issues.
 Pennsylvania, for instance, also has strict compliance guidelines regarding bid submissions.
 It also enforces a statewide building code known as the Uniform Construction Code (UCC).
 Finally, city and county ordinances impact zoning and construction noise.

 Apart from government regulation, the Occupational Safety and Health Administration (OSHA) regulates safety and health concerns at worksites.
 As a result, construction companies need to pay careful attention or face costly fines from OSHA or other regulatory agencies or be prepared to enlist the services of construction litigation lawyer.